dmaasland/dmaasland.github.io/posts/mcafee.md

 ![Unlock failed](img/unlock_failed.png)

 Sweet, if we breakpoint this and run again it'll hit that breakpoint.
-If we then look at what happened just before that breakpoint we can see there was a fucntion call to something called "BLInvokeMethod" followed by a jump that was not taken in our case:
+If we then look at what happened just before that breakpoint we can see there was a function call to something called "BLInvokeMethod" followed by a jump that was not taken in our case:

 ![Password check function call](img/pw_check_call.png)